cpg-portswigger/grad-boot-camp-crab/README.md

 # Grad Bootcamp

-Welcome to the Portswigger Bootcamp!
+Welcome to the PortSwigger Bootcamp!
 Here's a quick peek at what we'll be diving into each day:

 ## Day 1 - [Introductions, Setup, and Burp Pro](syllabus/day_1.md)